ADMINISTRATION AND PLANNING

 Gerald is a Hong Kong native and worked at a government agency before transitioning to the US.
 He speaks fluent Cantonese and can write Chinese.
 He also grew up in a restaurant environment where he developed his passion for food and cooking.

 Alicia joined the undergraduate counseling team in March of 2012, and is committed to helping students prepare for and develop their career plans through one-on-one counseling and group programming.
-She is currently earning her Masters in Higher and Postsecondary Education from Teachers College at Columbia University.
 She previously was a member of the Center’s employer relations team, working to connect students and employers through the on-campus recruiting program, LionSHARE job database and large-scale events.

 Alicia began her career in public relations at a mid-sized New York PR firm.
 It was during this time that she led her company’s internship program, sparking her desire to work with students to help them pursue their career goals.
-A graduate from Marist College with a Bachelors degree in communications, she likes to spend time crafting, cooking and enjoying the city.
+She holds a Masters in Higher and Postsecondary Education from Teachers College at Columbia University and a Bachelors in Communications from Marist College, and likes to spend time crafting, cooking and enjoying the city.

 GRADUATE STUDENT CAREER DEVELOPMENT